R4 (Canberra): Bus Stations

 Route R4 serves the following bus stations which are located in different districts.

 Cohen Street Interchange

 Northbound services stop at platform 6 and southbound services at platform 3.
 The bus station is located adjacent to Belconnen bus depot.

 Westfield Belconnen

 Northbound services stop at platform 2 and southbound services at platform 1.
 The bus station is located on the Lathlain Street entrance of Westfield Belconnen.

 Belconnen Interchange

 Northbound services stop at platform 4 and southbound services at platform 1.

 City Interchange

 Northbound services stop at platform 1 and southbound services at platform 4 with connections to CDC Canberra services to Queanbeyan and Yass.

 City Interchange is located on East Row and Alinga Street.
 Connection is available to the Canberra Light Rail to Gungahlin.

 Woden Interchange

-At Woden Interchange, northbound services stop at platform 6 and southbound services at platform 4 with connections to Qcity Transit and Transborder Express services.
+At Woden Interchange, northbound services stop at platform B and southbound services stop at platform A with connections to Qcity Transit and Transborder Express services.